SAP Articles

 SAP Implementation Success Metrics – Breaking It Down Into Phases

-A successful SAP implementation isn’t just about launching a system—it’s about delivering measurable impact at every stage.
+A successful SAP implementation is about delivering measurable impact at every stage.
 The right KPIs tell you where you stand before, during, and after implementation.
 Without tracking these, you risk an expensive project that doesn’t deliver real business value.

 what is sap implementation